samhiq/samhiq_insta/README.md

-# SamInsta - Instagram Account Bruteforce Tool ☠️
+# SamhiqInsta - Instagram Account Bruteforce Tool ☠️

 **Disclaimer: 🚨 We are not responsible for any misuse of this tool.
 Use it responsibly and ethically.**